ATechAjay/AJ-90-JS/02 Fundamentals/01_About_JavaScript.md

 - The `DOM (Document Object Model) API` allows you to manipulate HTML and CSS

-  - creating, removing and changing HTML
+  - Creating, removing and changing HTML
   - Dynamically applying new styles to your page, etc.

 - The `Geolocation API` retrieves geographical information.
 This is how Google Maps is able to find your location and plot it on a map.